meilerlab/vustruct/doc/RunSingularity.md

 The Personal Structural Biology Pipeline reads a table of mutations from a missense.csv file for a given patient (also known as project, or case) and launches a variety of analysis algorithms (pathprox, ddG, sequence) on each mutation.

 A typical case run involves ~50 mutations, and runs of ~500 indepent programs.
-Currently, the Pipeline runs on a "slurm" cluster, though this requirement could easily be circumvented in a future release, if requested.
+Currently, the Pipeline runs on "slurm" or "LSF" compute clusters, though the code has been architected to be as cluster-independent as possible.

-The final outputs are per-mutation structural analysis reports.
+The final output is a summary .html report, which can be drilled-down to per-mutation structural analysis reports.

 ## Quick Rampup